About the Council

-Insofar as the College Council identifies new and more responsive ways of organizing the work of the college, the responsibilities of standing committees may be altered, and additional committees may be formed as needed.
-Committees meet as often as needed at the discretion of the co-chairs.
-During meetings of the Governing Board, committee co-chairs report on the progress and ideas of their committees, receive counsel from other Governing Board members, and identify avenues for mutual support and collaboration, especially when major events in the life of the college are at hand.
+Insofar as the College Council identifies new and more responsive ways of organizing the work of the college, the responsibilities of standing committees may be altered.
+Committees meet as often as needed at the discretion of the chairs.
+During meetings of the College Council, committee chairs report on the progress and ideas of their committees, receive counsel from other Council members, and identify avenues for mutual support and collaboration, especially when major events in the life of the college are at hand.

 The Faculty Steward and Graduate Hall Director co-advise the College Council.
 As interest and availability allow, resident Graduate Students (Resident Chaplain, Graduate Hall Director, and Graduate Tutor) serve in an advisory capacity for the three committees of the college.